-But that isn't necessarily the case, because the cheapest electric cars on sale might be more attainable than you think.
-New entrants to the market have brought desirable electric cars to a lower price point, and you might be surprised how capable the latest affordable EVs are.
+Yes, once upon a time, electric cars were much more expensive that petrol and diesel equivalents, but that gap has slowly been narrowing, and the cheapest electric cars on sale might be more attainable than you think.
+Added to that, new entrants to the market have brought desirable electric cars to a lower price point, and now, you might be surprised how capable the latest affordable EVs are.

-Okay, so the best electric cars do still command a premium over petrol or diesel equivalents, but the gap is narrowing.
-Factor in the much lower running costs you'll enjoy if you can charge on a a cheap overnight energy tariff at home, and you might actually save quite a considerable chunk of money overall by going electric.
+Factor in the much lower running costs that the best electric cars could give you if you can charge overnight on discounted electricity at home, and you might actually save quite a considerable chunk of money overall by going electric.

 If you're ready to buy we've got over 8000 used electric cars for sale, while if you want more choice, we have over 90,000 used cars for sale. if you're looking to save money, check out our guide to the best PCP deals.